software-students-fall2022/specification-exercise-team-15/README.md

   - What is your opinion on the app store's game section.
 Do you find it useful?
 Why?

-  - Do you want to know more about your game playing habit?
+  - Do you want to know more about your game playing habits?

 - Based on his responses, we concluded the following problems and goals.
   - 4 problems/frustrations